Hurricane Loss Mitigation Program

 Of moneys provided to the Division, ten percent is allocated to Florida International University to be applied to research and outreach conducted by the International Hurricane Research Center.
 The IHRC is a multi-disciplinary research and education organization focused on a single mission: to reduce hurricane damage and loss of life through more effective mitigation.
 As a University entity, the IHRC conducts both basic and applied research.
 The IHRC research tries to answer fundamental questions in order to reduce the hurricane threat.
 The Center’s current studies involve such areas as: household mitigation and evacuation; storm hazard and vulnerability mapping, long-term community recovery; and economic loss modeling.

 Forty-percent of the $7 million total ($2.8 million) appropriated by the Legislature shall be used to inspect and improve tie-downs for mobile homes.
-Section 215.559, Florida Statutes, authorizes the Department to contract with Tallahassee Community College to administer the mobile home tie-down program.
+Section 215.559, Florida Statutes, authorizes the Division to contract with Gulf Coast State College to administer the mobile home tie-down program.

 The Mobile Home Tie-Down Program is a pilot project designed to demonstrate, test and raise awareness of new techniques to enhance manufactured home wind resistance.
 The goal is to reduce property damage from high wind events.
 A tie-down system is designed to secure the manufactured homes to the ground.
 Traditional tie-down systems use the longitudinal ground anchors and straps which sometimes corrode and disintegrate.
 The new tie-down system include lateral foundation systems with longitudinal stabilizer devices or ground stabilizer plates wherever possible.
 Tie-down retrofit services provided through this program must comply with the Rules of the Department of Highway Safety and Motor Vehicles, Division of Motor Vehicles, Chapter 15C-1, General.